railsbridge/railsbridge-virtual-machine/README.md

 ![img](https://raw.github.com/railsbridge-boston/railsbridge-virtual-machine/master/vm.png)

-This is a new setup method for Railsbridge Boston workshop.
-Bye bye Xcode, RVM, rbenv, and Windows installfest headaches.
+This is a proposed new setup method for Railsbridge Boston workshop.
+I could mean bye bye Xcode, RVM, rbenv, and Windows installfest headaches.

 Set up all the software you need by following these steps: